M64GitHub/libtsprites/README.md

  - RGB-, HSV-colors and -palletes
  - Board
  - Screen
- - 2.5D Render Engine / Render-Surface
+ - 2.5D Parallax Render Engine / Render-Surface

 ## EXAMPLE CODE
 For getting started quickly, example code is provided in the subfolder